dudaholandah/my_linkedin/README.md

 ## About the project

 The primary objective of this project is to create a **Web Portfolio** inspired by LinkedIn.
 My plan is to incorporate web scraping, utilizing the "Beautiful Soup" library in Python, to fetch my personal data from LinkedIn.
-This includes details from my profile as well as posts, contributing to a comprehensive and dynamic web portfolio.

 ## Technologies used